 Russell Avery, Middle School Principal - Mr. Avery has been with The Westview School since August 1, 2008.
 Before joining The Westview School, he worked several years as a special education teacher and an assistant principal in the public school system.
 He earned a Master in Educational Administration at The University of St. Thomas and he currently holds certification in the areas of Generic Special Education, Principal, and Superintendent.

-John Moring, Development Director - John started at The Westview School in March of 2012.
-Starting at age 15, John spent ten years in broadcast radio before spending six years with the Boy Scouts of America as a Senior District Executive.
-John has spent the last two and a half years in Development at Houston Food Bank.
-John has a degree in Radio-TV Communications from Stephen F. Austin State University.
+John Moring, Development Director - Mr. Moring started at The Westview School in March of 2012.
+Starting at age 15, he spent ten years in broadcast radio before spending six years with the Boy Scouts of America as a Senior District Executive.
+He has spent the last two and a half years in Development at Houston Food Bank.
+Mr. Moring has a degree in Radio-TV Communications from Stephen F. Austin State University.

 Thank you for your financial support.
 Your gift will make a difference in our children’s lives.